 Types of bile duct cancer

 Cancer can occur in any part of the bile duct.
 Doctors identify the type of bile duct cancer by the location of the tumor in the body:

 Extrahepatic cholangiocarcinoma.
-The part of the bile duct that is located outside of the liver is called extrahepatic.
-This location is where cancer most commonly is found.
+The part of the bile duct that is located outside of the liver is called "extrahepatic."
+This location is where bile duct cancer is most commonly found.
 It tends to be the most treatable form of the disease.

 Hilar cholangiocarcinoma.
 Another relatively common site for bile duct cancer is the point where the right and left hepatic ducts join.
 A tumor that starts in this area is also sometimes called a Klatskin’s tumor.

 Intrahepatic cholangiocarcinoma.
 About 5% to 10% of bile duct cancers are "intrahepatic."
 These are located inside the liver.

 This section is about primary bile duct cancer, which is cancer that starts in the bile duct.
 For information about cancer that began in another part of the body and has spread to the bile duct, please see Cancer.Net’s guide for that type of cancer.